linuxacademy/content-comptia-casp/docs/risk-management/exam_objectives.md

 #### 3. Given a Scenario, Execute Risk Mitigation and Controls

-- Categorize data types by impact levels based on CIA (Confidentiality, Integrity and Availability)
+- Categorize data types by impact levels based on CIA (Confidentiality, Integrity, and Availability)
 - Incorporate stakeholder input into CIA impact-level decisions
 - Determine minimum required security controls based on aggregate score
 - Select and implement controls based on CIA requirements and organizational policies